jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-06.md

 for assembly you shall descend,
 There shall be a restplace for the night to receive you all.

 Realizing that such two-way travel between Earth and the Heavenly Abode was both contemplated and practiced, the people of Sumer did not exile their gods to distant galaxies.
 The Abode of the Gods, their legacy discloses, was within our own solar system.

 We have seen Shamash in his official uniform as Commander of the Eagles.
 On each of his wrists he wears a watchlike object held in place by metal clasps.
 Other depictions of the Eagles reveal that all the important ones wore such objects.
 Whether they were merely decorative or served a useful purpose, we do not know.
 But all scholars are agreed that the objects represented rosettes—a circular cluster of "petals" radiating from a central point.
 (Fig. 86)

-Illustration:
-A Circular Cluster of Petals Radiating from a Central Point The rosette was the most common decorative temple symbol throughout the ancient lands, prevalent in Mesopotamia, western Asia, Anatolia, Cyprus, Crete, and Greece.
+The rosette was the most common decorative temple symbol throughout the ancient lands, prevalent in Mesopotamia, western Asia, Anatolia, Cyprus, Crete, and Greece.
 It is the accepted view that the rosette as a temple symbol was an outgrowth or stylization of a celestial phenomenon—a sun encircled by its satellites.
 That the ancient astronauts wore this symbol on their wrists adds credence to this view.

 An Assyrian depiction of the Gateway of Anu in the Heavenly Abode (Fig. 87) confirms ancient familiarity with a celestial system such as our Sun and its planets.
 The gateway is flanked by two Eagles—indicating that their services are needed to reach the Heavenly Abode.
 The Winged Globe—the supreme divine emblem—marks the gateway.
 It is flanked by the celestial symbols of the number seven and the crescent, representing (we believe) Anu flanked by Enlil and Enki.
-Illustration:
-Gateway of Anu

 Where are the celestial bodies represented by these symbols?
 Where is the Heavenly Abode?
 The ancient artist answers with yet another depiction, that of a large celestial deity extending its rays to eleven smaller celestial bodies encircling